modernistik/parse-stack/README.md

 # or fetch user with a session token
 user = Parse::User.session(token)

+# save an object with the priviledges (ACLs) of this user
+some_object.save( session: user.session_token )

+# delete an object with the priviledges of this user
+some_object.destroy( session: user.session_token )

 ```

 ### Parse::Installation
 This class represents the data and columns contained in the standard Parse `_Installation` collection.
 You may add additional properties and methods to this class.
-See [Installation API Reference](http://www.rubydoc.info/gems/parse-stack/Parse/Installation).
+See [Installation API Reference](https://www.modernistik.com/gems/parse-stack/Parse/Installation).
 You may call `Parse.use_shortnames!` to use `Installation` in addition to `Parse::Installation`.

 ### Parse::Product
 This class represents the data and columns contained in the standard Parse `_Product` collection.
 You may add additional properties and methods to this class.
-See [Product API Reference](http://www.rubydoc.info/gems/parse-stack/Parse/Product).
+See [Product API Reference](https://www.modernistik.com/gems/parse-stack/Parse/Product).
 You may call `Parse.use_shortnames!` to use `Product` in addition to `Parse::Product`.

 ### Parse::Role
 This class represents the data and columns contained in the standard Parse `_Role` collection.
 You may add additional properties and methods to this class.
-See [Roles API Reference](http://www.rubydoc.info/gems/parse-stack/Parse/Role).
+See [Roles API Reference](https://www.modernistik.com/gems/parse-stack/Parse/Role).
 You may call `Parse.use_shortnames!` to use `Role` in addition to `Parse::Role`.

 ### Parse::User
 This class represents the data and columns contained in the standard Parse `_User` collection.
 You may add additional properties and methods to this class.
-See [User API Reference](http://www.rubydoc.info/gems/parse-stack/Parse/User).
+See [User API Reference](https://www.modernistik.com/gems/parse-stack/Parse/User).
 You may call `Parse.use_shortnames!` to use `User` in addition to `Parse::User`.

 #### Signup
 You can signup new users in two ways.
 You can either use a class method `Parse::User.signup` to create a new user with the minimum fields of username, password and email, or create a `Parse::User` object can call the `signup!` method.
 If signup fails, it will raise the corresponding exception.